cinder, ironic, tripleO, neutron, nova, keystone, glance, products, requirements, architecture, HPC

 I'm involved in the following OpenStack projects: Glance,Quantum,Cinder,Heat,Ironic,QA,Deployment

-I am engineering lead in charge of DellEMC openstack solutions.
+I am engineering lead in charge of DellEMC openstack solutions, representing Dell, DellEMC, VMware, Pivotal, VirtuStream and other parts of Dell Technologies.
 I am driving a team of pationate developers to improve quality, long term support, optmization for various workloads and ability to maintain solution as a customer private cloud over long period of time.
 I am activelly driving DellEMC participation of extended CI and distros CI to ensure consistent Customer experience.

 My personal pashion is to extend interoperability and performance results so it is usable and reproducible to end Customers.
 I am working within refstack, defcore, rally and product working groups driving toward it.